GoogleChrome/web.dev/src/site/content/en/blog/long-tasks-devtools/index.md

 src="./Are-long1_yp7hwf_c_scale,w_1400.png"
 alt="A DevTools Performance panel screenshot showing the differences between short tasks and long tasks">

-To help ease your performance auditing workflow, [DevTools in now visualizes Long Tasks](https://developers.google.com/web/updates/2019/03/devtools#longtasks).
-Tasks are now gray and have red flags if they are causing a performance bottleneck in your application.
+To help ease your performance auditing workflow, [DevTools now visualizes Long Tasks](https://developers.google.com/web/updates/2019/03/devtools#longtasks).
+Tasks are gray and have red flags if they are causing a performance bottleneck in your application.

 <img
 class="w-screenshot" sizes="(max-width: 1400px) 100vw, 1400px"